Supplier/Lender Same

 Disputes in the past were handled via the Office of Fair Trading, which unfortunately dissolved in 2014.
 It was a non-ministerial government department in the UK and was first established by the Fair Trading Act 1973.
 Its primary purpose was to regulate consumer disputes and competition law economically.

-Back in 2006 major banking corporations including Lloyds TSB Bank PLC and American Express filed a dispute about connected lender liability regarding payments made abroad.
+Back in 2006 major banking corporations including Lloyds TSB Bank PLC and American Express filed a dispute about connected financier liability regarding payments made abroad.
 The OFT was appealing against the notion that payments made overseas did not attract connected lender liability.
 Issues in the dispute arose surrounding third and fourth party structures.

 This raised plenty of queries with many questioning where modern methods such as PayPal and Google Pay came into things.
 In that case, the creditor could be made liable from the supplier in this case PayPal but not the end merchant.